 Volunteers are available to provide additional support to you and your family.
 Volunteers can give respite, companionship and emotional support and can assist with errands, transportation, light housekeeping, and daily activities.

-Palliative and hospice are similar in that they both focus on comfort and quality of life.
-Palliative care is provided to manage symptoms, determine goals of care and assist in advance care planning while you are still undergoing treatment.
-Palliative care can be received by patients at any time and at any stage of an illness, whether it be life-limiting or not.
+Transitional and hospice are similar in that they both focus on comfort and quality of life.
+Transitional care is provided to manage symptoms, determine goals of care and assist in advance care planning while you are still undergoing treatment.
+Transitional care can be received by patients at any time and at any stage of an illness, whether it be life-limiting or not.
 Hospice care is often chosen when the burden outweighs the benefit of ongoing treatments intended to cure and when life expectancy is six months or less.

 Yes!
 Advance care planning involves making decisions ahead of time about the health care you would want to receive at the end of life.